 Here’s why:

-- Excellent all-terrain capability — handles pavements, parks, and uneven surfaces well
+- Excellent all-terrain capability — handles pavements, parks, and uneven surfaces effortlessly

-- Suitable from birth with carrycot adaptor for the younger child
+- Suitable from birth with a carrycot adaptor for the younger child

-- Reasonable weight at around 13kg for a double
+- Reasonable weight at around 13kg for a side-by-side double

 The Baby Jogger City Mini GT2 Double was a close second — slightly narrower at 647mm, excellent one-hand fold, but less capable off-road.

-We ruled out the Bugaboo Donkey 5 — brilliant pushchair but expensive, heavy, and still wider than ideal for regular bus use.
+We ruled out the Bugaboo Donkey 6 for this use case — a brilliant luxury pushchair but expensive, heavy, and still on the broader side for regular bus use.

 My daughter’s situation is extremely common.
 Two children close in age, a pushchair that seemed fine in the shop but doesn’t work in real life, and not enough honest information available to make a better choice first time.